 The conflict that erupted at the end of 2013 sharply exacerbated the already fragile food security situation in South Sudan.
 Although the greater Bahr el Ghazal area has not been the hardest hit, it has not been spared of the impacts of the crisis.
 The relative stability of this...[more]

-The Self-evaluation and Holistic Assessment of climate Resilience of farmers and Pastoralists (SHARP) was developed to address the needs of smallholder farmers and pastoralists to assess their climate resilience at the level of individual households and communities.
-The...[more]
+The Self-evaluation and Holistic Assessment of climate Resilience of farmers and Pastoralists (SHARP) was developed in 2013 with the aim to help smallholder farmers and pastoralists assess their climate resilience and facilitate discussion between community members on ways...[more]

 Agroecological approaches have been given increased attention within FAO.
 As regional meetings are being held this year, FAO is gearing up to implement Agroecology with partners in the next biennium. [more]